 In spite of its limitations as a scholarly resource, Haters, Baiters and Would-Be Dictators is both a very readable and well-researched (even if this is not always evident due to decisions made regarding referencing), thus making a solid contribution to our understanding of this neglected British radical right group.
 Toczek construct a picture not only of the existence and influence of The Britons but also of the radical right and fascist networks active in Britain across the twentieth century – beyond the organisations and ideas of Oswald Mosley.
 Those studying the British radical right of the inter-war and post-war periods should be immensely grateful for the fruits of Toczek’s dogged detective work.

-Mr Liam J Liburd is an Early Career Research Fellow at CARR and Doctoral candidate at the Department of History, University of Sheffield.
+Mr Liam J Liburd is a Doctoral Fellow at CARR and Doctoral candidate at the Department of History, University of Sheffield.
 See his profile here:

 © Liam J Liburd.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).